Compiled by Graeme Cleak

-The current route was formed in April 1947 by extension from Footscray to Williamstown Beach, and in January 1948 was multiple operated by Grainger, Lane and others.
+The current route was formed in April 1947 by extension from Footscray to Williamstown Beach, and in January 1948 was multiple operated by Granger, Lane and others.

-In May 1952 it was shared by Knight, Lane, Grainger, Reid, Lucas, H. & T. Hartney and Lewis.
+In May 1952 it was shared by Knight, Lane, Granger, Reid, Lucas, H. & T. Hartney and Lewis.

 Next in December 1952 C. Lucas was replaced by Rowes Bus Service, whilst in March 1953 F. & R. Knight sold their share to R. Howard.

-Much was happening, and in July 1953 Nichol & Sinclair moved in, but traded as Graingers Bus Service.
+Much was happening, and in July 1953 Nichol & Sinclair moved in, but traded as Grangers Bus Service.
 Around this time other operators on the run were Waddell, Love and Ladd.

 Lewis went out in November 1953, Waddell dropped out in February 1954 and by March 1954 A. Barker had replaced Lane.
 Rowes Bus Service then dropped out in July 1955.

-By March 1961 Barnes Bus Lines had replaced Reid and Howard and by November 1962 Hartney had gone, leaving only Grainger and Barnes.
+By March 1961 Barnes Bus Lines had replaced Reid and Howard and by November 1962 Hartney had gone, leaving only Granger and Barnes.